peteclodi/angular-custom-range-slider/README.md

     The step value must also be evenly divisible into the associated value's offset from the slider control's minimum value as defined by {value - min} % step === 0

 ### Demo
-See the [demo](http://#) page for an illustration of some of the usages of the angular-slider control
+See the [demo](http://#) page for an illustration of some of the usages of the angular-custom-range-slider control